Dominique Fils-Aimé

 Night of show seating typically available.

-Dimitriou's Jazz Alley Jazz Alley welcomes the debut of Montreal-based Juno Award-winning singer/songwriter Dominique Fils-Aimés for two nights.
+Dimitriou's Jazz Alley Jazz Alley welcomes the debut of Montreal-based JUNO Award-winning singer/songwriter Dominique Fils-Aimés for two nights.
 Band members are Dominique Fils-Aimé (vocals), David Osei Afrifa (keyboards), Etienne Miousse (guitar) Danny Trudeau (bass, synth bass), and Harvey Bien-Aimée (drums).
 Show times Tuesday and Wednesday at 7:30pm.
 Doors open at 6:00pm each night.
 This show is supported by KBCS and KNKX.

 artist info